growupkuriyama-hub/lean_cfg_project/FORMALIZATION_MCFG.md

     r.map (tupleType obs' x i) = tupleType obs x i
 ```

+The refinement monotonicity theorem for fixed-observation substitutability is
+also checked.

 ---

-### 3.4 Fixed-observation tuple substitutability
+### 4.3 Fixed-observation tuple substitutability

-The semantic fixed-observation substitutability condition is formalized first
-for an abstract context interface and then specialized to named sentence
-contexts.

 At the abstract level, a context family and filling operation are parameters.